rsanheim/rsanheim.github.com/_posts/2012-08-19-six-months-at-github.markdown

 get written.
 And if those things get missed on the first pass, positive peer pressure ensures that they get done on first review.

+## END

+GitHub is a great place to work, and I've learned so much in the past half year.
+Here is to many more good years of learning and shipping at GitHub.